-Tax Treatment of Income Earned Through C Corporation Subsidiaries
+Tax Treatment of Income Earned Through C Corporation Subsidiary

-A material portion of our taxable income is earned through C corporation subsidiaries.
-Such C corporation subsidiaries are subject to federal income tax on their taxable income at the corporate tax rate, which is currently a maximum of 35%, and will likely pay state (and possibly local) income tax at varying rates, on their taxable income.
+A material portion of our taxble income is earned through a C corporation subsidiary.
+Such C corporation subsidiary is subject to federal income tax on its taxable income at the corporate tax rate, which is currently a maximum of 35%, and will likely pay state (and possibly local) income tax at varying rates, on its taxable income.
 Any such entity level taxes will reduce the cash available for distribution to our unitholders.
-Distributions from any such C corporation subsidiary will generally be taxed again to unitholders as dividend income to the extent of current and accumulated earnings and profits of such subsidiary.
-As of January 1, 2013, the maximum federal income tax rate applicable to such dividend income which is allocable to individuals is 20%.
-An individual unitholder's share of dividend and interest income from our C corporation subsidiaries would constitute portfolio income that could not be offset by the unitholder's share of our other losses or deductions.
-The assets held or formerly held through our C corporation subsidiaries have minimal tax basis.
-As a result, if such assets were to be sold by us, our C corporation subsidiary that then holds or formerly held such assets would recognize substantial amounts of taxable income on which it would owe corporate level tax.
+Distributions from such C corporation subsidiary will generally be taxed again to unitholders as dividend income to the extent of current and accumulated earnings and profits of such subsidiary.
+The maximum federal income tax rate applicable to such dividend income which is allocable to individuals currently is 20% and such dividend income is also considered investment income subject to the 3.8% Medicare tax under the circumstances described in "-Tax Consequences of Unit Ownership-Tax Rates."
+An individual unitholder's share of dividend and interest income from our C corporation subsidiary would constitute portfolio income that could not be offset by the unitholder's share of our other losses or deductions.
+The assets held or formerly held through our C corporation subsidiary have minimal tax basis.
+As a result, if such assets were to be sold by us, our C corporation subsidiary would recognize substantial amounts of taxable income on which it would owe corporate level tax.